From Article II, Section 2 of the U.S. Constitution:

 In reply to the Democrats’ insistence that advice and consent obligates action (yea or nay), consider a requirement from the Boy Scouts that parental consent is required for Johnny Smith to join his troop on the next campout.
 It should be manifest that if Johnny’s parents do nothing, the Scouts will have no choice but to prohibit Johnny from participating.
 In other words, their express consent (normally in writing) is required for Johnny to participate.
 The refusal of the parents to give written affirmation is not a dereliction of their duty as parents; it is their right.
 The power of nomination rests in the president.
 The power of appointment rests in the Senate.
 It can only appoint by an affirmative vote.
 If it does nothing, the nominee cannot serve.

 In sum, the Senate’s role in the confirmation process is not limited to a discretionary veto.
 Recall that a bill becomes law unless the president vetoes it.
 Such an approach for the Senate was explicitly rejected by the Constitutional Convention.
-Given the Massachusetts model’s use of the term advice and consent, and given England’s precedent, the Senate is not obligated to act on a president’s nominee.
+Given the Massachusetts model’s use of the term advice and consent and given England’s precedent, the Senate is not obligated to act on a president’s nominee.
 It may vote to approve, vote to reject, or do nothing.
 This approach, of course, conforms with originalism.
 It excises the subjective wrangling over what that term means and it eliminates an appeal to how we feel the Senate should act.
-Consequently, complaints by Democrats that the GOP was derelict in its constitutional duty is without warrant.
-And their reliance on that false charge in opposing Gorsuch is manifestly ignorant or disingenuous.
+Consequently, complaints by Democrats that the GOP was derelict in its constitutional duty are without warrant.
+And their reliance on that false claim in opposing Gorsuch is manifestly ignorant or disingenuous.